Lady Maid Maid

 Lady Maid Maid (愛情女僕 (爱情女仆, Ài Qíng Nǚ Pū)) is a Taiwanese idol romance drama television series created and developed by SETTV.
 It stars Nicholas Teo, Reen Yu, Janel Tsai, Danny Liang and Katherine Wang as the main cast for the drama series.
-The drama debuted on 27 November 2012, replacing Sweet Sweet Bodyguard's time slot on SETTV's 8PM Drama line up.
+This 67-episode drama debuted on 27 November 2012, replacing Sweet Sweet Bodyguard's time slot on SETTV's 8PM Drama line up.
 The drama started filming on 25 October 2012.

 Synopsis

 When Liu Shu Qi was a child, her father died leaving her family in destitute.
 Gao Xiao Jie generously helped her family get back to their feet.
 To repay his kindness, she did everything and anything for him, such as waking him up in the morning, covering for him when he went off womanizing instead of working, or apologizing to people he pissed off.
 There is a laundry list of things she does for love and in the hope of one day marrying him.
 But their relationship takes a drastic turn when a little girl showed up identifying herself as Gao Xiao Jie's never-before-known daughter.